Jakecw97/Thompsons-Construction/README.md

 A program to parse Regular Expressions into Non Finite Automata and also checks the NFA to see if it matches a String.
 --------------------------------------------

-The project is broken into 3 main parts,  Firstly the shunting yard algorithm, which is used to parse the regular expression into the stack and postfix notations so that it may be read.
-Secondly Thompson's Construction is used to convert the post fix notations into non deterministic finite automata.
-Finally the "checker" and "match" classes are used to compare these NFA with a set of pre-set text strings.
+The project is broken into 3 main parts,  <br/>Firstly the shunting yard algorithm, which is used to parse the regular expression into the stack and postfix notations so that it may be read. <br/>Secondly Thompson's Construction is used to convert the post fix notations into non deterministic finite automata.  <br/>Finally the "checker" and "match" classes are used to compare these NFA with a set of pre-set text strings.

 --------------------------------------------
 References